ShaunCurtis/CEC.Blazor/Building a Database Application in Blazor - Part 2.md

 ### The Entity Framework Tier

 The solution uses a combination of Entity Framework [EF] and normal database access.
 Being old school (the application gets nowhere near the data tables).
-I implement CUD [CRUD without the Read] through stored procedures, and R [Read access] through views.
-My data tier has two layers - the EF Database Context and a Data Service.
+I implement CUD [CRUD without the Read] through stored procedures, and R [Read access] and List through views.
+The data tier has two layers - the EF Database Context and a Data Service.

 The database account ued by Entity Framework database has access limited to select on Views and execute on Stored Procedures.

 The demo application can be run with or without a full database connection - there's a "Dummy database" server Data Service.

-All EF code is implemented in *CEC.Weather* the shared project specific library.
+All EF code is implemented in *CEC.Weather*, the shared project specific library.

 #### WeatherForecastDBContext

-The DBContext has a DB DataSet per record type.
-Each DataSet is linked to a view in *OnModelCreating()*.
-The WeatherForecast application, being very simple, has one record type.
+The *DbContext* has a *DbSet* per record type.
+Each *DbSet* is linked to a view in *OnModelCreating()*.
+The WeatherForecast application has one record type.

 The class looks like this:
 ```c#